 The downside of landscape fabric is that it sometimes makes weeding activities hard to perform.
 You’ll find it difficult to pull weeds that are rooting into the fabric.
 It tends to be best to avoid using this material on organic mulches for a healthier garden.

 What Are the Mulching Concerns a Garden Owner Should Know?

 Too much sun exposure on stone mulches can affect shallow roots and plant stems.
-Expect to have pests such as cutworms, earwigs or slugs lurking around your organic mulches.
+With these types of mulching, expect to have pests such as cutworms, earwigs, or slugs lurking around both inorganic and organic mulches.

 Applying a thin mulch layer helps reduce these bugs.

 Organic mulch varieties tend to hold lots of water during the rainy season and can make your garden look muddy.

 Stone mulch or landscaping stones may prevent rainwater from reaching the soil surface.
 They hinder seeds from germinating or young plants from growing.

 Give Your Garden the Aesthetics it Deserves Through Mulching

 Gardens contribute to your property’s appeal when maintained.